Quick overview:

 Prevent upgrade from Windows 10 to Windows 11

-Windows 10 users with compatible devices are not yet forced to upgrade to Windows 11.
-But they will receive the forced PC Health Check installation (with the KB5005463 update) an "invitation" to update the operating system, which will be displayed in the update settings from now on.
+Windows 10 users with compatible devices have not yet been forced to upgrade to Windows 11.
+But they will receive an "invitation" to the operating system update via the forced PC Health Check installation (with the update KB5005463), which will be displayed in the update settings from now on.

-This already increases the risk of Windows 11 upgrade accident due to accidental mouse click.
+This already increases the risk of a Windows 11 upgrade accident due to an accidental mouse click.

-Anyone who is reluctant to upgrade to Windows 11 due to the still widespread bugs, incompatibilities and lack of stability should therefore be careful and - if absolutely necessary - prevent the update by taking the measures mentioned.
+Those who are afraid of the Windows 11 upgrade due to the still widespread bugs, incompatibilities and lack of stability should therefore be careful and - if absolutely necessary - prevent the update by taking the measures mentioned.

 Conclusion: Only switch off updates permanently in an emergency

-If Windows updates are switched off, you may be exposed to risks and miss out on important drivers, bug fixes and security updates.
+With Windows updates switched off, you may be exposed to dangers and miss out on important drivers, bug fixes and security updates.

 You should therefore only suspend updates under Windows 11 and 10 in the worst case scenario or install them manually if necessary.